Jim Lea (musician): After Slade

 Lea left Slade after Holder's departure from the band in 1992, being of the opinion that Slade was all four of them or nothing.
 He entered the property business in 1993 and went on to study psychotherapy in 1997 although he did not take it up as a career.
 In 1994, he released the single "Hello Goodbye" under the name Gang of Angels, and a reworking of "Coz I Luv You" twice; under the names "The X Specials" and "Jimbo feat Bull".
 In 1998, he began writing and recording new material, and released the single "I'll Be John, You Be Yoko" in 2000, under the name Whild.
 In 2001, he was awarded the Gold Badge of Merit by the British Academy of Composers and Songwriters.

 Since Slade stopped touring in early 1984, Lea has performed live only twice; once for a local protest against a motorway development in his home area, and once again in 2002 for a charity event at the Robin 2 venue in Bilston, near Slade's old local pub, The Trumpet.
 Later the gig was made available as a download-only live album and as on a second disc of his album Therapy.

 In 2007, Lea released his first solo album, Therapy, which was made available on his website.
 It received positive reception upon its release and features Lea's own version of Slade's last single "Universe".
 In 2016, Wienerworld re-issued Therapy on CD and also released it on vinyl for the first time with bonus tracks.
 A new six-track extended play, Lost in Space, was released on 22 June 2018.

 In 2021, Lea appeared on an episode of the BBC Two series Secrets of the Museum which followed the conservation and display of one of his original red lurex suits, at the Victoria and Albert Museum.

-Jim currently has 2 singles out on Mike Reids Heritage Charts -Smile of Elvis and Am I the greatest now.
+In 2023, the group that Lea had originally auditioned to join on 12 February 1966 – The 'N Betweens – were briefly reunited for a studio session and then a video session.
+The group this time around consisted of Jim Lea, Don Powell, plus original members Mick Marson and Johnny Howells.
+Guitarist Dave Hill was not invited to those sessions.
+A first track to appear from the sessions, "The Train Kept A-Rollin'" climbed to number 3 on the Heritage Chart and was released independently as a CD single on the Noize Recordings label.
+Lea also appeared on a Don Powell Band single, a version of "My Sharona", and its supporting video.
+In 2024, a new Jim Lea single "All I Want Is You" was released on by Noize Books and Recordings on their Jim Lea Music label.
+It also reached #3 on The Heritage Chart.